priyankshah7/hypers/docs/source/preprocessing.rst

 Preprocessing
 =============

-Preprocessing data with ``scikit-hyper`` is done directly on the Process object model.
+Preprocessing data with ``hypers`` is done directly on the Process object model.
 At the moment, the following preprocessing classes from ``scikit-learn`` are supported:

 - MaxAbsScaler